 Can You Partially Thaw The Meat Before Slicing It?

 Yes, you can and if you have enough time this is the best thing to do if you have large pieces of meat but only want to cook smaller portions..

 You can hold the meat under running water (not hot water, or it will start to cook) for a few minutes and it will soften the outside.
 Slice off the ends, and the middle will still be completely frozen, so you can return that portion to the freezer.

 Remember To Keep It Clean

-The cutting tools should be clean before use.
-If possible, they should be washed in warm water and sterilized.
+As always, the cutting tools must be clean before use and should be washed in warm soapy water and sterilized if possible.
 The cutting surface also has to be clean.

-Meat is a very good harbor for microbial pathogens.
-Your hands as well should be well washed before handling the meat in a bid to avert any contamination of the meat.
+Meat is a very good harbor for microbial pathogens, so your hands should be thoroughly washed before and after handling the meat in a bid to avert any contamination.

 If you are able to keep the above in mind, then cutting frozen meat doesn’t have to be such a challenging task anymore